 After people tap your custom redeem button, the system automatically provides a series of code-redemption screens like the ones shown below.

 Supply an engaging and informative promotional image.
-Just as a promotional image for any in-app purchase does, this optional image should help people understand the value of your content.
-If you don’t create a promotional image, the code redemption screens use your app icon by default.
+Creating this optional image can help people understand the value of your content.
+If you don’t supply a promotional image, the code redemption screens use your app icon by default.
 To learn more, see Promoting Your In-App Purchases.

 Help people benefit from unlocked content as soon as they complete the redemption flow.
 Think about ways to align the post-redemption experience in your app with the subscriber’s new status.
 For example, you might provide a welcome experience for new subscribers or a brief tour of new features for an existing subscriber who’s unlocked additional functionality.
 In particular, be prepared to welcome people who subscribe before they open your app for the first time.
 For example, if you require people to create an account or sign in before they can use your app, make this process as smooth as possible for new subscribers who haven’t experienced it before.

 Helping People Manage Their Subscriptions

 Supporting subscription management means people can upgrade, downgrade, or cancel a subscription without leaving your app.
 Offering subscription management within your app also gives you a natural place to provide help for common subscriber issues and present alternative offers for people to consider.
 For related guidance, see Providing Help with In-App Purchases.

 Provide summaries of the customer’s subscriptions.
 In particular, people appreciate viewing the upcoming renewal date without having to search for it.
 Consider displaying this information in a settings or account screen, near the subscription-management option.
 For developer guidance, see Product.SubscriptionInfo.